 The FLAS Fellowship recommendation letter should be 1-2 pages in length and should be written by a teacher, advisor, or employer who can comment on the applicant's academic potential.
 One letter should come from a language instructor.
 The others do not need to directly comment on the applicant's language skills.
 Rather, they should be broad evaluations of the applicant's academic performance, motivation, potential, and interest in foreign language and global studies.
-All recommendation letters must be submitted using the FLAS Recommendations Letter Link by 11:59 p.m.
-EST on January 3, 2020.
+All recommendation letters must be submitted using the FLAS Recommendations Letter Link (coming soon) by the submission deadline.

 Upcoming Information Sessions: